Top Five Free Summer Attractions in Norfolk

 4 August 2019

-With over 90 miles of beautiful coastline, acres of countryside (including the Norfolk Broads National Park), as well as numerous cultural attractions, shops and other activities in Norwich and the various market towns, Norfolk is perfect for a short staycation.
+With over 90 miles of beautiful coastline, acres of countryside (including the Norfolk Broads National Park), as well as many cultural attractions, shops and other activities in Norwich and the various market towns, Norfolk is perfect for a short staycation.

-But best of all, there’s plenty to see and do in the county that won’t cost you a single penny, so here are five of the best things to do this summer in Norfolk that are completely free of charge.
+But best of all, there’s plenty to see and do in the county that won’t cost you a single penny.
+So here are five of the best things to do this summer in Norfolk that are completely free of charge.

-Equally striking on both the inside and outside, the cathedral is free to enter, with free guided tours to help give you an even better insight into the building’s 900-year history.
+Equally striking on both the inside and outside, the cathedral is free to enter.
+With free guided tours to help give you an even better insight into the building’s 900-year history.

-We definitely recommend trying to join one of the free tours if you get chance, as you’ll learn about how the cathedral has survived riots, war, fire and the plague over the years.
+We definitely recommend trying to join one of the free tours if you get chance.
+As you’ll learn about how the cathedral has survived riots, war, fire and the plague over the years.
 While the tours are free, donations are very much welcomed!

 It’s also the most complete Norman cathedral in England and is also home to one of the largest cloisters in the country as well as one of the tallest spires too.